mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Fail2Ban.md

     sudo iptables -L -n

-The output would be something like this; just pay attention to the `fail2ban` lines the rest are based on how deep and complex your IPTables rules are:
+The output would be something like this; just pay attention to the `fail2ban` lines the rest of the rules are based on how deep and complex your IPTables rules are:

 	Chain INPUT (policy ACCEPT)
 	target     prot opt source               destination